Pankajbawane/NetworkSpectator/README.md

 # NetworkSpectator

-A lightweight Swift utility for monitoring and inspecting your app's network traffic during development and testing.
-NetworkSpectator captures requests and responses, provides a simple UI for browsing and mocking them, and allows you to export logs for sharing.
+A lightweight Swift utility for monitoring and inspecting your app's HTTP traffic during development and testing.
+NetworkSpectator captures requests and responses, provides a clean UI for browsing and mocking them, and allows you to export logs for sharing.

 ## Features

 - **Monitor network requests and responses in real time**
-  - URL, method, status code, duration, request/response headers, and response body
+  - URL, method, status code, response time, request/response headers, request body and response body
   - Simple list and detail views for quick inspection
   - Analytics dashboard with charts for HTTP methods, status codes, and host distribution